-For months now, large matrix signs dotted around Amsterdam have been warning passers-by to "ignore street dealers".
-Apparently, someone has been selling white heroin as cocaine, so far causing three British tourists to die from an overdose so I guess they are necessary.
+For months now, signs around Amsterdam have been warning passersby to "ignore street dealers."
+Apparently, someone has been selling white heroin as cocaine, so far causing three British tourists to die from overdoses, so I guess they are necessary.

-A while back, Dennis tried to sell me "coca, coca" about two feet away from one of those signs.
-I didn't ignore him, and we got talking about the current drug market and his personal life, which has been something of a roller coaster.
-Dennis has spent more time in jail than I've spent riding the tram, and has seen the drug business change drastically in the past forty years.
+A while back, a man I'll call Dennis tried to sell me "coca, coca" about two feet away from one of those signs.
+We got talking about the current drug market and his personal life, which has been something of a roller coaster.
+Dennis has spent more time in jail than I've spent riding the tram, and has seen the drug business change drastically in the past 40 years.

 VICE: How do you feel about the fact that one of your colleagues is selling heroin as cocaine?